 Nominations Open for 2014 I Love My Librarian Award

-There are 166,305 certified librarians nationwide, and librarians touch the lives of the people they serve every day.
-The award encourages library users like you to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.
+There are over 160,000 certified librarians nationwide, and librarians touch the lives of the people they serve every day.
+The Carnegie Corporation of New York/New York Times I Love My Librarian Award encourages library users like you to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.
 We want to hear how you think your librarian is improving the lives of the people in your school, campus or community.

-Sign up here to be notified about 2013 winners and future I Love My Librarian Award activity.
+Sign up here to be notified about future I Love My Librarian Award activity.